 Improved Grip Strength

-The hammer curl is done with the wrist in neutral position, rather than being supinated and/or pronated.
-By including neutral grip movements into a training program, you can increase stability and strength of the muscles surrounding the wrist, enhancing overall injury resilience of the wrist joint and surrounding tissues.
+The hammer curl is done with the wrist in a neutral position (palms facing each other), rather than being supinated (palms facing your face) and/or pronated (palms facing the floor).
+Neutral-grip movements may increase the stability and strength of the muscles surrounding the wrist, enhancing overall injury resilience of the wrist joint and surrounding tissues.

-The hammer curl targets the biceps and forearms, and is a useful strength and hypertrophy exercise to reinforce a stronger grip for deadlifts, pulling, and other strength/power movements.
-Below are the three specific muscle groups targeted by hammer curls.
+The hammer curl targets the upper and lower arm muscles — most notably the brachialis and brachioradialis — and can reinforce a stronger grip for deadlifts, pulling, and other strength and power movements.

-The biceps are responsible for elbow flexion and general pulling strength.
-As strength, power, and fitness athletes, the biceps are often trained during more complex lifts (such as deadlifts, cleans, pull ups, tire flips, heavy carries, etc).
-Increasing biceps strength and size, as well as overall development can improve not only the aesthetics of this muscle group, but also help minimize strain on the elbow and surrounding tissues during times of heavy training or overuse.
+The biceps flex the elbow — which is what allows you to sling a backpack over your shoulder or lift a beer to your lips (though save the beer for post-workout).
+Most strength-focused athletes, train the biceps during more complex lifts (such as deadlifts, cleans, pull-ups, tire flips, and heavy carries).
+Increasing biceps strength and size and overall development can improve not only the aesthetics of this muscle group, but also help minimize strain on the elbow and surrounding tissues during times of heavy training or overuse.

-This upper arm muscle is responsible for elbow flexion and grip and forearm strength.
-Increasing this muscle’s ability to pronate, supinate, and contract can improve grip performance in heavy lifts, prolong grip time to fatigue, and help to support greater wrist and elbow stability.
+This upper arm muscle is responsible for pure elbow flexion and is the strongest flexor of the elbow when the grip is in a neutral position (without supination).
+(3) Increasing this muscle’s strength can improve grip performance in heavy lifts, prolong grip time to fatigue, and help to support greater wrist and elbow stability.

-This forearm muscle is responsible for assisting the brachialis in elbow flexion, and is responsible for supination and pronation of the forearm.
-Developing this muscle (in addition to the brachialis) can improve grip strength and often enhance wrist stability and health.
+This forearm muscle is responsible for assisting the brachialis in elbow flexion and is responsible for supination and pronation of the forearm.
+(4) Developing this muscle (in addition to the brachialis) can improve grip strength and often enhance wrist stability and health.